dbt-labs/docs.getdbt.com/website/docs/docs/cloud/secure/ip-restrictions.md

 - Deny IPs flagged by the Security team
 - Allow only VPN traffic but make an exception for contractors’ IP addresses

-IP restrictions will block all user requests done via the API (via personal user token) and the UI.
-Service tokens are exempt from IP restrictions and can still make requests to dbt Cloud API.
+IP restrictions will block all service tokens, user requests done via the API (via personal user token), and the UI.
 ### Allowing IPs

 To add an IP to the allowlist, from the **IP Restrictions** page: